Celerium/Celerium.Auvik/docs/site/internal/Import-AuvikModuleSetting.md

 ## DESCRIPTION
-The Import-AuvikModuleSetting cmdlet imports the Auvik BaseURI, API, & JSON configuration information stored in the Auvik configuration file to the users current session.
+The Import-AuvikModuleSetting cmdlet imports the Auvik BaseURI, API, & JSON configuration information stored in the Auvik configuration file to the users current session

 By default the configuration file is stored in the following location:
     $env:USERPROFILE\Celerium.Auvik